binguliki/Automatic_Online_Sudoku_Solver/README.md

 # Sudoku Solver using Deep Learning and Backtracking Algorithm

 This project is a Sudoku solver that utilizes a combination of Deep learning and a backtracking algorithm to solve Sudoku puzzles.
-The solver is capable of scanning Sudoku puzzles from images, applying a deep learning model to recognize and understand the puzzle layout, and then using a backtracking algorithm to find the solution.
+The solver is capable of scanning Sudoku puzzles from images, applying a deep learning model to recognize and understand the puzzle layout, and then using a backtracking algorithm to find the solution and a feature of automatically filling the grid for you in the website , all you have to do is just click.

 ## Features